-An understanding of how people learn is necessary if learning is to take place effectively in an organization.
-The aims of this chapter are to:

-- define the concept of learning; - describe the process of learning; - summarize the different ways in which people in general learn (learning theory); - describe how individuals learn their learning styles and 'learning to learn'; - examine the concept of the learning curve how people achieve required skill levels; - discuss the key topic of the motivation to learn; - describe the practical implications of these theories, concepts and approaches; - set out the conditions for effective learning.
+An understanding of how people learn is necessary if learning is to take place effectively.
+The aims of this chapter are to summarize the different ways in which people in general learn - learning theory; describe how individuals learn - their learning styles and 'learning to learn'; and set out the practical implications of these theories, concepts and approaches.